tawanaj/tawanaj.github.io/_posts/2024-08-30-pass-the-ball.markdown

 <h3 style="display: flex; justify-content: center;">*****</h3>

 Life is busy.
-Don't let the business rule you.
+Don't let the busyness rule you.
 You have authority to take control of what is happening.

 The thing that may seem absolutely necessary, may not actually be so.